alibature/hello-world/README.md

 # hello-world
-Am aliyu by name, i like computer proggraming most expecially (python)
+Am aliyu by name, i like computer programming most expecially (python) I am proud to be a computer scientiest